blacktop/ipsw/www/docs/cli/ipsw/symbolicate.md

 ```
   -a, --all                 Show all threads in crashlog
   -d, --demangle            Demangle symbol names
+      --extra string        Path to folder with extra files for symbolication (default "x")
   -h, --help                help for symbolicate
       --pem-db string       AEA pem DB JSON file
   -p, --proc string         Filter crashlog by process name